"Apples for Schools" Program

 - explore the role pollination plays in crop success.

 - learn what apple trees need to grow and thrive.

 - explore tree grafting, water conservation, and soil health.

 - map the orchard layout and plant the trees.

 - It may take several years before the trees produce fruit.
 Some years’ crops will be bumper crops, while other years may be lighter.

 - Young trees require water to live.
 This includes having someone commit to watering them throughout the summer.

 - Bees will be attracted to the blooms on the trees.

-If you are excited about having your school to be on the forefront of saving this important aspect of the South’s rich agricultural past, as well as teach your students a wealth of information, fill out the application linked below and submit to the Horne Creek Farm Office.
+If you are excited about having your school be on the forefront of saving this aspect of the South’s rich agricultural past, as well as teaching your students a wealth of information, fill out the application linked below and submit to the Horne Creek Farm office.
 Applications may be submitted by regular mail, email, or hand delivered.
 If you choose to mail your application, we encourage you to have your local post office postmark it.